 How Abstract API Handles Phone Number Validation in Zod

-• It moves beyond simple syntax checks to confirm if a number is actually assigned and reachable.
+- It confirms if a number is actually assigned and reachable, not just its syntax.

-Once you understand Abstract’s capabilities, it is simple to add its phone number validation API to your project.
+Once you know Abstract’s capabilities, to add its phone number validation to your project is simple.

-• Sign up at Abstract and copy your phone validation API key from the dashboard.
+- Sign up at Abstract and copy the phone-validation API key from the dashboard.

-• Use schema.parseAsync(data) in your route or controller to trigger the validation.
+- Use schema.parseAsync(data) in your route or controller.

 Sample Phone Number Validation Implementation with Abstract API

 The code below defines a Zod schema for a phone number.
-It uses an asynchronous .refine function to call the Abstract API endpoint with the number that needs validation.
-The function awaits the response and returns true only if the API confirms the number is valid.
-This process confirms the number is not just syntactically correct but also active and reachable.
+It uses an asynchronous refine method to send the number to Abstract API for validation.
+The schema only passes if the API response confirms the number is valid with the field "valid" set to "true".
+Otherwise, it returns a custom error message.

 import 'dotenv/config'